 Hacking By Criminal Organizations

 Common tactics include harvesting information from public social media profiles.
 Criminals exploit data leaks and breaches where sensitive data is frequently traded on the dark web.
 They execute phishing and social engineering attacks to trick individuals into divulging sensitive information.
-More advanced tactics that have become commonplace among professional groups involve using card skimming devices.
-They also purchase account takeover services from illicit marketplaces.
-Additionally, they engage in insider theft by bribing or hiring employees within financial institutions to leak customer data.
-To evade detection, these organizations are continually refining their techniques.
-They use tools like VPNs, injection tools, and methods to erase file markers.
+More advanced tactics that have become commonplace among professional groups involve the use of card skimming devices.

-Read More: Acquire KYC-Chain | A Blockchain-Powered SaaS With AI BiometricĀ ID Verification Technology
+Read More: Acquire KYC-Chain | A Blockchain-Powered SaaS With AI Biometric ID Verification Technology

 A New Era Of Deception In ID Verification

-The emergence of advanced technologies like deepfakes and Generative AI has ushered in a new era of deception, making identity fraud increasingly challenging to detect.
-Deepfakes, initially used to bypass verification systems during onboarding, are now frequently deployed in live-session attacks at points of access.
-In these scenarios, criminals impersonate real customers using fake faces or voices.
-They often inject them in real-time during video verifications.
+In these scenarios, criminals impersonate real customers and often inject them in real-time during video verifications.
 This practice contributes to a reported 700 percent growth in deepfake-driven cybercrime within a single year.

 Surge In Real-Time Payments